 A number of extraordinary collections in the department date back to the founding of the Museum in 1913.
 These were donated by pioneering Los Angeles families and organizations, such as the Del Valle family and the Historical Society of Southern California; and are comprised of artifacts, photographs, and rare documents reflecting the Spanish, Mexican, and early American periods of California history.
 Other collection areas of particular depth include those reflecting the emerging motion-picture industry, early Los Angeles governmental records, automotive and aviation history, and photography documenting the landscapes and communities of eastern and Southern California in the late nineteenth and early twentieth centuries.

 The Material Culture section contains approximately 500,000 objects, one of the largest of its kind.
 It is unique in its diversity of artifacts from the American past as well as its focus on California and the West.
 It includes everything from jewelry to aircraft to early Hollywood motion pictures.
-The collection documents and supports permanent exhibitions in two major halls in the Museum, Lando Hall of California History and Garland Gallery of American History.
+The collection documents and supports the permanent exhibitions Becoming Los Angeles.

 The collection of 64 cars and 11 motorcycles includes: a 1900 steam car built by a high school student in his family's downtown Los Angeles blacksmith shop; a 1929 Ford Model A Roadstar; a 1931 Twin Coach Helms Bakery van; and a 1917 Woods Dual Power Coupe, an early gas/electric hybrid.
 Six cars are currently on display at the Petersen Automotive Museum also located in Los Angeles.